Proceedings

 AFRICAN INDIGENOUS KNOWLEDGE SYSTEMS - PROBLEMS AND PERSPECTIVES

 This book in your hands provides a context for members of the Association for the Promotion of African Studies (APAS) to study and unveil the dimensions of African Indigenous Knowledge Systems, and thus make them available to you (the reader) and especially the policy makers and development planning experts.
 The book is packed-full with well-researched works from the desks of African scholars.
-It is hoped that the various chapters in this book will provide the needed paradigm shift for proper integration, internalization and pragmatic applications of various systems of African Indigenous Knowledge.
+It is hoped that the various chapters in thi